sarunonline/General/fountain_pen_ink.md

 |Polyoxyethylene monostyrenated phenyl ether| 0.1 |
 |Water |96.7 |

-The above components were mixed with stirring to obtain a black water-based ink for fountain pens.
+The above components were mixed with stirring to obtain black water-based ink for fountain pens.